-If the district has imposed other forms of corrective action for violations of school rules, the district may denyThe district may withhold a student's diploma based on the student's damage to property in accordance with Board Policy 3250 - Student Fees, Fines, or Charges.
+The district may withhold a student's diploma based on the student's damage to property in accordance with Board Policy 3250 - Student Fees, Fines, or Charges.

 Any student discipline will be in accordance with Board Policy 3241 - Student Discipline.
 Student discipline may include denying the student's participation in graduation ceremonies.
 Such exclusion from graduation ceremonies is regarded as a school suspension.
 In such instances, the district will grant the diploma.